CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

+* The synthetic bleed option setting is not remembered between image exports.
 * Regression: When printing a component from the editor, no matter which faces you select (e.g., **Print Front Face Only**), all faces would be printed.
 * Help links to Miriam's Basement that used `HELP_CONTEXT_PROPERTY` on a specific UI control were missed when updating links.
 * `confirm.yesno` was accidentally renamed `yesNo`.